holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/00_onboarding/lesson_plan.md

 - Field trip to CS office
     - Practice pushing in chairs and cleaning up before leaving
 - Have fill out `onboarding_questionnaire`
-    - Should take ~8m to fill out
-        - What was some stuff you remember from previous computer class
-        - What are computers good at
-        - Why is understanding computers important
 - Time to leave
     - Once more, remember how to "leave well"